iamlixiao/anime-site-imgs/README.md

 anime-site-imgs
 ===============

-To backup images of anime sites in case they are down.
+Sites up, sites down.
+Sites change, contents gone.
+While it's up to the site owners, I want to keep the images in case I want to see them again.